Because it's not just what you do... but how you do it.

 We believe in the living water found only in Jesus.
 It's what propels us not only with the work being done in Africa and Asia, but also with our fundraisers right here in the USA.
 We are often asked how our faith translates to the families receiving our resources.
 We feel that we are very transparent as leaders and as an organization at large.
 Although life-saving resources like filters, latrines, and wells are never withheld from community members who disagree with our faith, we do feel that because our projects are led through actual community members (not just people working within communities), and because we are meeting tangible needs, people respond to the Gospel more freely.
 This means that we are not only daily showing the love of Jesus, but we are able to present the love of Jesus and know that majority of people will at least pause and give our presentations an attentive ear.
 Some of the ways these presentations take form during the course of the year are one-on-one, such as praying for families during home installation of filters or beginning conversations on hygiene and sanitation by equipping families with illustrated manuals that actually read like devotions.
 These manuals encourage families to not only have clean hands, but also clean hearts for God, too.
 ActiveWater and our local partners also invite the entire community to public viewings of Jesus outreach films that yearly bring in thousands of villagers, and every summer we put on a full VBS production for the kiddos in the communities we are partnered with too.

-ActiveWater's international partners, SHIP and CHO are also reaching out to communities through their own funding.
-In Zambia, SHIP teaches improved irrigation techniques to farmers, offers welding and sewing classes to people desiring useful trade skills, and will soon offer HIV testing and distribution of anti-retroviral therapy drugs.
+ActiveWater's international partner, CHO are reaching out to communities through their own funding.
 In Cambodia, CHO responds to multiple needs, including but not limited to, hosting a safehaven to children recovered from human trafficking, teaching desireable trade skills such as sewing, and offerring micro-finance loans to hopeful entrepreneurs.
 Although ActiveWater only funds water, sanitation, and hygiene aspects of their development programs, we are very proud to work with partners who are daily seeing and addressing these other needs.